MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-recurring-invoicing.md

 ---
-title: Work with recurring revenue| Microsoft Docs
+title: Work with recurring revenue
 description: Learn about the available options to automate sending subscription invoices to your customers and register recurring revenue.
 author: AndreiPanko
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: recurring, invoicing, subscription, billing ms.reviewer: edupont ms.date: 05/27/2020
+ms.search.keywords: recurring, invoicing, subscription, billing ms.search.form: 283
+ms.reviewer: edupont
+ms.date: 04/01/2021
 ms.author: andreipa
-ms.openlocfilehash: a0439557ce69b3c53406bd43b3b76cdf9ae73a10
+ms.openlocfilehash: 696ab59530c81cd19709f4e1bde3324bcaebbf5a
-ms.sourcegitcommit: 4545bb597dd9dc4c563b30af762977ee1d815497
+ms.sourcegitcommit: 2ab6709741be16ca8029e2afadf19d28cf00fbc7
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 05/29/2020
+ms.lasthandoff: 01/14/2022
-ms.locfileid: "3410803"
+ms.locfileid: "7971005"
 ---
-# <a name="work-with-recurring-revenue-in-d365fin"></a>Work with recurring revenue in [!INCLUDE[d365fin](includes/d365fin_md.md)]
+# <a name="work-with-recurring-revenue-in-prod_short"></a>Work with recurring revenue in [!INCLUDE[prod_short](includes/prod_short.md)]

 Many companies are moving from a business revenue model where revenue is made from a customer's one-time purchase to a subscription model where revenue is made on a recurring basis in return for consistent access to the delivery of a good or service.
-[!INCLUDE[d365fin](includes/d365fin_md.md)] has the following options for automating how you send subscription invoices to your customers and register recurring revenue.
+[!INCLUDE[prod_short](includes/prod_short.md)] has the following options for automating how you send subscription invoices to your customers and register recurring revenue.

 ## <a name="register-revenue-with-a-recurring-general-journal"></a>Register revenue with a recurring general journal